joshswan/react-native-globalize/README.md

 }
 ```

 FormattedMessage can even take components as replacement values.
-You can pass values as individual named props or pass a `values` object (or both - named props will override `values`).
+You can pass values as individual named props or pass a `values` object prop (or both - named props will override `values`).
 ```javascript
 var RNGlobalize = require('react-native-globalize');
 var {